CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 # smell-pittsburgh-prediction
 A tool for predicting and interpreting smell data obtained from [Smell Pittsburgh](https://smellpgh.org/).
 The code for the system can be found [here](https://github.com/CMU-CREATE-Lab/smell-pittsburgh-rails).
-The design and evaluation are documented in the paper, [Smell Pittsburgh: Community-Empowered Mobile Smell Reporting System](https://arxiv.org/pdf/1810.11143.pdf).
-If you find this useful, please consider citing:<br/>
+The design, evaluation, and data analysis are documented in the following paper.
+If you find this useful, we would greatly appreciate it if you could cite the paper below.

 Yen-Chia Hsu, Jennifer Cross, Paul Dille, Michael Tasota, Beatrice Dias, Randy Sargent, Ting-Hao (Kenneth) Huang, and Illah Nourbakhsh.
 2020.
 Smell Pittsburgh: Engaging Community Citizen Science for Air Quality.
 ACM Transactions on Interactive Intelligent Systems.
 10, 4, Article 32.
 DOI:[https://doi.org/10.1145/3369397](https://doi.org/10.1145/3369397).
 Preprint:[https://arxiv.org/pdf/1912.11936.pdf](https://arxiv.org/pdf/1912.11936.pdf).